-8. Attendance of each member is essential to create an effective working assembly.
+8. Attendance of each member is essential to create an effective working Assembly.
 If a member is unable to attend a meeting, he/she should notify the Assembly prior to the meeting.
-An Assembly member may send an alternate in his/her place to a meeting.
+A Assembly member may send an alternate in his/her place to a meeting.
 If repeated absences occur, the Assembly may vote to replace the member.

 Classified Employee Seminar – shall be in charge of planning and executing seminars each year, in conjunction with the rules of the Classified Development Fund set up by the ESU Foundation.

 Campus Affairs – shall be in charge of such activities as the Kansas Day celebration and the recognition of “non-clerical and non-management” employees.

 Legislative Affairs – shall prepare the annual classified employee position paper, coordinate and publish handouts for open forums and any other meetings with state legislators, and maintain regular contact with the campus legislative liaison.

 Newsletter – shall publish a newsletter for classified employees at least twice an Assembly Year.
 Letters shall also be sent to the University President and to the University Archives area, WAW library.
 This committee shall also be responsible for a web page through the University.

 Scholarship – shall manage annual awarding of ESU’s “Classified Personnel Dependent/Child Scholarship Fund.”
 The Committee shall also be involved in promoting awareness of this scholarship and continued contributions from ESU classified personnel.